 - Make you feel sick to your stomach or cause you to throw up.
 If this happens, try taking your narcotics with food.
 Other medications can often help with nausea.

-David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Healht Solutions, Ebix, Inc.